 Truth's brace is hard plastic, tight, and uncomfortable.
 She has to wear a t-shirt under it and bulky clothes over it, making her feel both sweaty and unfashionable.
 She's terrified that her classmates are going to find out about it.

 But it's hard keeping it a secret (especially when gym class is involved), and secrets quickly turn into lies.
-And when Truth's crush entrusts her with a big secret of his own, it leads to even more lying.
+When Truth's crush entrusts her with a big secret of his own, it leads to even more lying.
 Add to that a fight with her best friend, a looming school-wide presentation, and mean rumors, and it's a recipe for disaster.

 AuthorBy Rachel Hruza